What You Need to Know About U.3

 What’s next for U.3?

 It’ll be crucial to have reliable testing solutions for U.3 hosts and their compatible devices.
 Excitingly, I’m closely involved in developing this.
-We’re now making a U.3 breaker module, which provides full hot-swap automation by allowing all data lines, sideband and power connections to be connected or disconnected either individually or in groups.
-It’s also one of the first modules to support external triggering, and will soon be upgraded to include sideband monitoring!
+We’re now making a U.3 breaker module, that provides full hot-swap automation by allowing all data lines, sideband, and power connections to be connected or disconnected either individually or in groups.
+It’s also one of the first modules to support external triggering, and it will soon be upgraded to include sideband monitoring!

 For me, though, a challenge still remains: while reading the standard, the reader is told to refer to either the PCIe or SAS standards depending on which drive type you’re interested in.
 The issue here is that the data lanes in PCIe have an impedance of 85 Ohms, while SAS is 100 Ohms.
 So, when making a U.3 host, which impedance is used?